 Reverse Auction Meaning

-Reverse auction is a type of auction where there are multiple sellers and one buyer and the sellers aim at outdoing their competition by bidding the lowest possible price for goods and services that are put for auction.
-This type of auction reverses the role of sellers and buyers which means instead of buyers, sellers bid prices for items.
+A reverse auction is a type of auction where there are multiple sellers, and one buyer and the sellers aim at outdoing their competition by bidding the lowest possible price for goods and services that are put for auction.
+This type of auction reverses the role of sellers and buyers, which means instead of buyers, sellers bid prices for items.

 Types of Reverse Auction